Da’at Tevunot 3:2 (# 98 – 102)

 1 While this doesn’t seem to touch on the subject at first blush it will be explained on later.

 2 See 1:14 note 7 above for an explanation.
 Also see Ramchal’s statement below that “what emanation is at bottom is what G-d provides to His created beings so as to accomplish one thing or another”.

 The point here is that G-d has to effulgently grant either life itself or the ability to continue to live and exist upon a person, place or thing in order for it to do that.

 It’s because of this mechanism in fact that G-d is termed “the fountain of living waters” (Jeremiah 17:13) and “the source of life” (Psalms 36:10).

-Should you wonder, though, why there just wouldn’t be a single all-encompassing emanation to serve all the needs of the world, that’s easy enough to explain.
-G-d does indeed emit what we might term a “composite” emanation — one single amorphous extension of His will, but we don’t experience it that way.
+11 That is, G-d does indeed emit what we might term a “composite” emanation — one single amorphous extension of His will, but we don’t experience it that way.
 It’s just that when it touches upon our own situation it takes on as particular hue and tone specific to the task at hand, whether it’s to allow for intelligence, strength or the like.